 In my opinion, there are pros and cons to using this airline and I'll outline them here.

 The people behind the website Airline Quality - www.airlinequality.com - gives the company 4-stars– the highest rating an airline can get on their site.
 However, the customer ratings shown on that site give it an average of 6/10.

 The first difference between Porter Airlines and other airlines serving these routes is the airport location.
 With Porter you fly out of Toronto Island Airport, not Toronto Pearson Airport.
 That means if you’re based downtown (and as a tourist, you likely will be), you don’t have to travel all the way out to the suburbs to get to your flight.

-If you’re coming from out of town and taking the bus or train to Toronto, this really saves travel time – probably about two hours when you factor in the bus time and the lineups and the need to be there so early at the larger airport.
-With Porter, all you have to do is walk over (about 3 blocks) to the Royal York Hotel (where the other airport buses line up) and hop the free Porter shuttle to the ferry.
+If you’re coming from out of town and taking the bus or train to Toronto, this really saves travel time – probably about two hours when you factor in the travel time and the lineups and the need to be there so early at the larger airport.
+With Porter, all you have to do is walk over (about 3 blocks) to the Royal York Hotel (where the other airport buses line up) and hop the free Porter shuttle to the harbour.
 That takes about 10 minutes.
-You’re only on the ferry about 3 minutes and then –boom! – you’re in the airport.
+Walk under the tunnel and then –boom! – you’re in the airport.

 Check-in and security are both fast and easy.
 Their recommended check-in time is only an hour for flights to the USA, as opposed to Pearson where they recommend 90 minutes.
 There are none of those horrendous line-ups you find at a big airport.
 It took me two minutes to check in.
 Since there’s only one airline it’s also a lot simpler – no running around trying to find the right desk.

 The real surprise comes, though, in the Porter Airlines waiting lounge.

 It’s like an elegant living room you’d see on the cover of a decorating

 magazine!
 There are big leather easy chairs, subdued lighting from

 trendy lamps, computer terminals for public use, free newspapers, and a